sami-linux/wlan78-ap/README.md

 - You will be prompted to enter a password.
 - Your access point will be created and start broadcasting.
 - Connect with your smartphone, tablet or other Wi-Fi device.
-- To check if your Wi-Fi interface supports AP mode, run the following command: **iw list | grep -A 10 "Supported interface modes**.
+- To check if your Wi-Fi interface supports AP mode, run the following command: **iw list | grep -A 10 "Supported interface modes"**.
 You should see the word 'AP' appear.

 ## Very Important